Use API Keys to Control Access in Confluent Cloud¶

 You can search for API keys, add or delete keys, and edit descriptions of keys on the appropriate API Access tab.

-Edit a resource-specific API key description¶
+Edit a resource API key description¶

 Follow the procedures below to add, edit, or delete the optional description of an API key.